srimam/TSAS/README.md

 -w 1
 ```

 Output files formats are identical to TSAS 1.
-See TSAS 1 user guide for description of results columns
+See TSAS 1 user guide for description of results columns.

+Example data folder will need to be uncompressed after cloning repo, before running test commands.

 ## Dependencies